 Fishing in Aotearoa New Zealand

-We’re just getting started on our new project, ‘Keeping Aotearoa New Zealand at the leading edge of global fisheries management’.
+We’re currently undertaking a project on ‘Keeping Aotearoa New Zealand at the leading edge of global fisheries management’.

 Read the terms of reference (PDF, 247KB)